jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “Ow,” he says.

 Lan Wangji traps him there, stepping closer.
-Wei Wuxian goes still, like a deer who knows instinctively it has been sighted as prey.
+Wei Wuxian goes still, like a deer who knows instinctively he has been sighted as prey.

 “Lan Zhan,” he says, and laughs nervously.
 Just a soft, shaky *ha,* otherwise perfectly willing, Lan Wangji notices, to be pinned against a tree.[^7] He watches as Wei Wuxian swallows, the knot sliding up and down the line of his throat.